japila-books/spark-sql-internals/docs/spark-sql-SparkPlan-Partitioning.md

 numPartitions: Int
 ----

-`numPartitions` is used in:
+`numPartitions` is used when:

-* `EnsureRequirements` physical preparation rule to spark-sql-EnsureRequirements.md#ensureDistributionAndOrdering[enforce partition requirements of a physical operator]
+* [EnsureRequirements](physical-optimizations/EnsureRequirements.md) physical optimization is executed

 * spark-sql-SparkPlan-SortMergeJoinExec.md[SortMergeJoinExec] for `outputPartitioning` for `FullOuter` join type
 * `Partitioning.allCompatible`